 Filipinos are known for their work ethic and being ‘malambing’ (a local term referring to a combination of both sympathy and compassion).
-This begins early on as the first two years of any nursing student’s academic life revolves around the liberal arts.
-With courses in the humanities and social sciences, these nurses-to-be are exposed to various cultures and stories concerning the discipline.
-This delicate balance is well appreciated – they develop the necessary skills to relate to people, communicatively level with them, and are constantly engendered to treat patients like their own families.
-While they have their majors as early as their first years in nursing school, much of their foundation lies in theories, soft sciences, and humanitarian experiences.
+This begins early on as the first two years of any nursing student’s academic life partially revolves around the liberal arts.
+With courses in the humanities and social sciences, these nurses-to-be are exposed to various cultures and experiences concerning the discipline.
+This delicate balance translates well into the profession.
+They develop the necessary skills to relate to people, communicate with them at their level, and are constantly engendered to treat patients like their own families.
+While they have their majors as early as their first years in nursing school, a humanitarian foundation is built on theories, soft sciences, and real experiences.

-Filipino nursing schools put a lot of pressure in research work as much as community immersion.
-Because of that, students develop crucial skills in technical writing, active reading, and organizational documentation alongside their ability to cope with varied personalities in real environments.
-These students encouraged to delve into other disciplines with the premise that nurses must be well-rounded enough to serve in any scenario and relate with the wide-ranging clientele.
+Filipino nursing schools emphasize research work and community immersion.
+These activities help students develop skills in technical writing, active reading, and organizational documentation.
+Internships and community work contribute to how well they cope with varied personalities in real environments later on.
+These students are encouraged to delve into other disciplines with the premise that nurses must be well-rounded enough to serve in any scenario and relate with the wide-ranging clientele.

-Despite the decline of the domestic nursing demand, opportunities abroad still call to many Filipinos to take up the white uniform of the nurse.
-The thing which gives Filipino nurses their identity in the global stage is their capacity for patient care and job expertise; this degree of work ethic is what draws most foreign countries to hiring Filipino nurses.
-Much of that is due to the courses they take and the experiences they have as students.
+Despite the decline of the domestic nursing demand, opportunities abroad still call to many Filipinos to take up the nurse’s white uniform.
+Filipino nurses take their identity in the global stage from their capacity for patient care and job expertise; this degree of work ethic is what draws the healthcare industry to Filipino nurses.
+They are cultivated and trained early on through the courses they take and the experiences they have as students.
 The local curriculum shapes them to be well-rounded: simultaneously skilled in the technical aspects of the profession as well as adding a sense of humanism to the practice.
-Their work ethic is highly commended and largely appreciated, originating from the upbringing in Philippine nursing education.